Received a Director Penalty Notice? Act now.

 What is a Director Penalty Notice?

 A Director Penalty Notice (DPN) is a legal document issued by the Australian Tax Office (ATO) to a director of a company.
-The purpose of the director penalty notice is to inform the director they are now personally liable for the tax debts of the company.
+The purpose of the director penalty notice is to inform you (director/s) are now personally liable for the tax debts of your company.

 If you’ve received a director penalty notice, together we will get you back on track.
 Speak to one of our expert insolvency practitioners today.

-A 21-Day Director Penalty Notice requires the director of the company to act within the 21-day period stated in the notice.
-This Director Penalty Notice is issued when the company’s tax debt has not been paid, but has bee reported to the ATO within a three month period.
+A 21-Day Director Penalty Notice requires you to act within the 21-day period stated in the notice.
+This Director Penalty Notice also known as a Traditional Director Penalty Notice, is issued when the company’s tax debt has not been paid, but has been reported to the ATO within a three month period.

-If you have received a 21-Day Director Penalty Notice allows you to:
+If you have received a 21-Day Director Penalty Notice, your options are to:

 • Repay the tax debt

-• Appoint an administrator under the Corporations Acts
+• Appoint an administrator in full under the Corporations Acts

 • Appoint a restructuring practitioner under the Corporations Act